byamashiro/Research_Projects/README.md

   - [x] Make the y axis for pfu a constant from 0.01 to 100 to show an equal scaling (09/15/2017)
   - [ ] Add a counter to show how many events happened for GOES-13, GOES-15, both
     - [ ] Run same algorithm as year_full on the unique events to get a count for all total events including lists (i.e [1,2,3])
+  - [x] Add a purge option to remove data files that have incomplete data due to real time retrieval (09/25/2017)
+  - [ ] Create an algorithm that will differentiate between two events that are merged in one (i.e 20140106)

 - [ ] Type III Radio Burst Fitting Program
   - [ ] Fit multiple models to 20120307 event